Are you looking for the best beaches in Playa del Carmen? In Playa del Carmen, you will find some of the best beaches in Mexico.

 Playa Akumal

-Playa Akumal not in Playa del Carmen proper.
+Playa Akumal is not in Playa del Carmen proper.
 In fact, it is located south of Playa del Carmen.
 Specifically, it’s around half an hour’s drive away, but don’t let the distance put you off.
 It’s an ideal spot for a day trip – even more so if you’ve got your own car, which makes it even easier to get to.

-This relaxing beachfront community is dotted with attractive homes, as well as a handful of eateries and restaurants.
-But most famously, Playa Akumal is known for its sea turtles, who swim around and feed in the sea just offshore, and hatch on the beach itself.
+But most famously, Playa Akumal is known for its sea turtles, who swim around and feed in the sea just offshore and hatch on the beach itself.

-The presence of turtles has made this beach a very popular spot for those who want to catch a glimpse of these marine creatures.
-Unfortunately, however, the popularity has also put pressure on the turtle population and their fragile habitat; so in 2016, Akumal Bay was declared a nature refuge and to see the turtles you now have to join a guided snorkeling tour.
+Unfortunately, however, the popularity has also put pressure on the turtle population and their fragile habitat; so in 2016, Akumal Bay was declared a nature refuge, and to see the turtles, you now have to join a guided snorkeling tour.

 Yal Ku Lagoon

-If you’re looking for something a little bit different – somewhere that isn’t your typical beach – then you may want to consider taking a trip to the Yal Ku Lagoon.
-An idyllic place to spend the day by the sea, this scenic spot is situated just 20 minutes to the south of Playa del Carmen, on the way to Akumal.
+An idyllic place to spend the day by the sea, this scenic spot is situated just 20 minutes to the south of Playa del Carmen on the way to Akumal.

 The lagoon is actually an inlet, making it a mix of salt and freshwater.
-The waters here are brilliantly turquoise, and calm, which means it’s a great spot for snorkeling and swimming.
-Here you’ll glimpse tropical fish, turtles and even manta rays!
+The waters here are brilliantly turquoise and calm, which means it’s a great spot for snorkeling and swimming.
+Here you’ll glimpse tropical fish, turtles, and even manta rays!

-It’s a protected area, so you’ll have to pay to enter (around MXN 270 – that’s $13 USD; lockers cost MXN 50 – $2.50 USD).
+It’s a protected area, so you’ll have to pay to enter and pay an additional fee for the use of the lockers.
 You’re not allowed to bring food or drink from outside, either, and – again – reef-safe sunscreen is required.
-Facilities include a snack bar, as well as showers, changing rooms, lockers and a snorkel rental store.

 Playa Paamul